+Note:

-Note: 1 Total may not sum due to rounding.
+Total may not sum due to rounding.

 The City's Housing Rehabilitation Grant Program provides funding for eligible low-income homeowners for the correction of building safety and health code violations and correction of hazardous structural conditions.
 The grant program is funded with CDBG funds and is restricted to lower income homeowners who meet the current HUD income guidelines.
 During the 5th cycle housing element, Lomita had between 3 and 20 rehabilitated housing units per year, as shown in Table 18.
-Therefore, a low estimate of the number of units in need of rehabilitation during the 6th cycle planning period, based solely on the number of units rehabilitated between 2014 and 2021, is about 81 units.
+Therefore, a low estimate of the number of units in need of rehabilitated between 2014 and 2021, is about 81 units.
 In the 2020-2021 fiscal year, three units were rehabilitated through this program; however, the program was put on hold in 2020 due to the COVID-19 pandemic.